grigoryvp/vscode-language-xi/README.md

 represent code samples in multiple ways.
 Most common is "block code sample" which is a paragraph (dot-space prefix) that starts with a pipe character, followed by meta information inside curly braces.
-Meta syntax is a list of key-value pairs, key separated from value with colon and pairs separated from each over with semicolon.
-I use 'lng' key to denote programming language type and file extension as a value.
+Meta syntax is a list of key-value pairs, a key separated from a value with the colon character and pairs separated from each other with the semicolon character.
+I use the 'lng' key to denote a programming language type, with a file extension as a value.
 So the block code sample for a Python programming language will start with `. |{lng:py}`, which will be dimmed out by a syntax highlighter.
 Each line of the sample is prefixed with a pipe, indented to match the position of the pipe in the `|{lng:py}`:

 <!--- 280px 60px -->
 ![text highlight](https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/code_1.png)